jmoore34/parallel-prefix-sum/README.md

     {
-	    a:= starting position of the input array for iteration i b:= starting position of the output array for iteration i checkbegin:= starting positino of 'my'
+	    a:= starting position of the input array for iteration i b:= starting position of the output array for iteration i checkbegin:= starting position of current process's chunk in b checkend:= startingposition of the next chunk in b for j<-chunkbegin to chunkend-1
+	    {

 ## Time complexity
  - O(n)							sequncial